 There are at least three types of augmented sixth chords, commonly referred to as Italian, French, and German augmented sixth chords.
 These chords are generally used to reach the dominant when playing a cadence in major and minor keys.

 The Italian sixth chord is formed on the fourth degree.
-Most often it is in first inversion.
+It is most often in first inversion.
 Its root is raised, creating an augmented sixth interval with the bass:

 Italian Sixth, A minor